tobievii/EdgeIOTCBridgeSolution/README.md

   ![Scope ID and key](images/scopeIdAndKey.png "Scope ID and key")

-    These environment variables should be used in the deployment template in your solution as part of the IOTCBridgeModule deployment (see my example deployment template i this solution).
+These environment variables should be used in the deployment template in your solution as part of the IOTCBridgeModule deployment (see my example deployment template in this solution).

 7. Build and deploy the IoT Edge module.